0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 #### Start Issuer Node in Standalone Mode

-In the Standalone Mode, compile the Issuer Node and creating the executables to run it without using docker.
+In the Standalone Mode, we compile the Issuer Node and create the executables to run it without using docker.

-1. Configure the config.toml file like you did in previous section.
+1. Configure the config.toml file like you did in the previous section.

 2. Run this command: